brisbanemakerspace/bms-wiki/bylaws/coc.md

 Examples of respect for the facilities include, but is not limited to:
  - Leaving your work area as clean, or cleaner than you found it.
- - Returning tools where you found them.
+ - Returning tools where you found them, or identifying homeless tools.
- - Not using the makerspace to store large amounts of project materials for a long period of time.
+ - Only storing materials on site that you actively need for a current project.
  - Taking care of trash you generate when using the facilities that can't be disposed of easily.

 ## Discrimination and Inclusivity